How Many Watts in Kilowatts & Energy Bills Explained…

 The first and most important thing for you to understand is the term “kilowatt hour.”

 A kilowatt hour, abbreviated kWh, is a measurement of energy used.
 Let’s break this term down.
 Electrical energy is measured in watts.
 A good way to get an idea of how much energy a watt is, is to look at a traditional light bulb.
 A 60 watt light bulb consumes 60 watts of electricity in an hour.
 The average kilowatt hour cost varies depending on where you live.
-Read further for more info on the US National Average price per kilowatt.
+But, the US National Average price per kilowatt is shown further below.

 How Many Watts In a Kilowatt?